3 Bedroom Home in Corvallis - $225,000

+Accepted Offer with Contingencies.
 Take the good & make it GREAT!
 That's what the sellers have done with their barely lived in home in this all ages park!
 Beautiful finishing touches inside like LVP floors & CUSTOM BUILT updates outside!
 Covered porch & deck w/ an amazing unobstructed view of the mountains.
 Enclosed & secured carport for car in the front & private workshop in back.
 Large storage shed & yard space.
 Park Rent includes w/s/g, cable, playground, clubhouse, RV/Boat rental space & more!

 3 Bedroom Home in Corvallis - $225,000